 Private Health Insurance Circulars

-are distributed to all Australian registered health insurance funds, Australian licensed private hospitals and day hospital facilities, Australian state and territory health authorities, other Australian health organisations and health service providers.
-The circulars contain important information related to Australian Commonwealth Government legislation which governs the operation of private health insurance and the licensing of new private hospitals and day hospital facilities in Australia.
+Our private health insurance circulars contain important information related to legislation which governs the operation of private health insurance and the licensing of new private hospitals and day hospital facilities in Australia.

-National Joint Replacement Registry (NJRR) Cost Recovery Impact Statement (CRIS)
+National Joint Replacement Registry (NJRR) Cost Recovery Implementation Statement (CRIS)

 The NJRR CRIS provides information on how we implement cost recovery for the National Joint Replacement Registry (NJRR).
 The NJRR CRIS reports financial and non-financial performance information.

 Second-tier default benefits